linode/docs/docs/guides/development/javascript/typescript-modules-getting-started/index.md

 You create a namespace by using the `namespace` keyword, followed by the name of the namespace.
 Everything between the opening and the closing curly brace is part of that namespace.
 Consequently, one of the advantages of using a namespace is that the code required to create it is relatively simple.
 Another advantage of namespaces is that they can appear over multiple files, so you can combine files and namespaces together as an organizational aid.
 The following steps show how to work with namespaces in TypeScript.

-1. In the `TestTypescript` directory, create a new file named `NSFullMath.ts` and add the following code.
+1. In the `TestTypescript` directory, create a new file named `NSFullMath.ts` and add the code in the file below.
 The `export` statement makes the function accessible outside of the namespace.

     {{< file "NSFullMath.ts" >}}
 namespace IntMath {